 Communication channels between the senior administrators of GTTU, teaching staff and the students appears to be improved, besides the fact on a great degree of pride and loyalty expressed by students, teachers, alumni and social partners during the meetings with the Expert Team.
 Responsibilities for decisions and monitoring of the implementation of the Programme are clearly allocated, and information and data on the implementation of the Programme are regularly collected and analysed.
 Stakeholders have been engaged in the development of the Programme mainly through systematically and periodically collection and analysis of their feedback recorded in student surveys at course and programme level, exit surveys, graduates' surveys, alumni employment surveys and recommendations by the academic and invited personnel engaged in the implementation of the program.

 The Expert Team concluded that Programme is appropriately titled, that it meets all of the formal requirements, which apply to a Programme of this kind and which are helpfully summarized in the Self-Evaluation Report.
-And that it is, therefore, consistent with both the type and level of studies; and the qualification to which it leads.

 Summary of Recommendations